Redman (rapper)

-Reginald Noble (born April 17, 1970), better known by his stage name Redman, is an American rapper, DJ, record producer, and actor.
-He rose to fame in the early 1990s as an artist on the Def Jam label.
+Reginald Noble (born April 17, 1970), better known by his stage name Redman, is an American rapper and record producer.
+He rose to fame in the early 1990s as an artist on Def Jam Recordings.

-He is well known for his collaborations with his close friend Method Man, as one-half of the rap duo Method Man & Redman including their starring roles in films and sitcoms which include “How High” and “Method And Red” He was also a member of the Def Squad in the late 1990s.
+He is well known for his collaborations with his close friend Method Man, as one-half of the rap duo Method Man & Redman including their starring roles in films and sitcoms which include How High and Method and Red.
+He was also a member of the Def Squad in the late 1990s.

 Early life

-Raised in Newark, New Jersey, Redman attended Speedway Avenue School and 13th Avenue School before attending West Side High School, an experience he described as "off the hook".
+Born on April 17, 1970, and raised in Newark, New Jersey, Redman attended Speedway Avenue School and 13th Avenue School before attending West Side High School, an experience he described as "off the hook".

 In 1987, Redman was expelled from Montclair State University his freshman year due to poor academic performance at age 16.
 Having no other options, Redman then went back home to live with his mother, Darlene Noble, who eventually kicked him out of her house for selling cocaine.
 Two years later, at age 18, Redman was a young DJ-MC who went by the name "DJ Kut-Killa".
 He freestyled over funk and hip hop instrumental tracks on vinyl records in various parks and house parties around New York and New Jersey.

 Redman was eventually discovered by Erick Sermon of EPMD while he was a DJ for Lords of the Underground.
 Sermon said when he met Redman for the first time, "I knew there was something spectacular about him.
 Right off the bat.
 The next day, we talked.
 And within the next two or three months, he moved to Long Island, to my crib.
 He moved right into my apartment."
 After moving in with Sermon, Redman went out on tour with EPMD.
 While on tour with the group he did everything from carrying their bags to coming out on stage and doing rap freestyles.
 In 1990, at an EPMD show in New York, Redman was invited onstage by Erick Sermon where he delivered a rap freestyle that changed his life.
 He freestyled a song describing himself as a rapper using every letter in the alphabet, from A to Z. After this, Redman was an official rap artist and began production with Erick Sermon on his first major label album, Whut?
 Thee Album.